 Petunia eyed her nephew coldly, ready to launch into him for taking so long to appear.
 But the sight of Harry's pale, strained face with its bruised and swollen cheek, courtesy of Vernon's parting punch, made her curb her tongue and instead, she just indicated with an abrupt movement of her head that he get on with cooking the breakfast.

 Harry's muscles had loosened up enough to enable him to have Vernon's breakfast on the table before he appeared dressed and ready for work.
 He had been unable to face any food himself, and was washing the pan in hot, soapy water when Vernon sat down.
 Luckily, Vernon's tactic that morning was to pretend Harry was invisible and that was exactly the way Harry preferred it.
-He was surprised though, that the man could not feel the waves of pure hatred that emanated from him.
+He was surprised though, that the man could not feel the waves of pure hatred that radiated from him in waves.

-'Yes, Aunt Petunia,' came the oft recited mantra.
-Harry got out before Vernon could add his two bobs worth.
+"Yes, Aunt Petunia," came the oft recited mantra.
+Harry got out before Vernon could add his two pence worth.

-Harry automatically slapped the hand away and the toast went flying and landed in the dirt.
+Harry automatically slapped the hand away, sending toast flying so that it landed in the dirt.
 Because of his sore ribs, he was not fast enough to duck Dudley's fist and the next thing Harry knew, he was flying backwards after the fist connected with his stomach with the force of a battering ram.

 He was lying there gasping and trying to get his breath back when Aunt Petunia stood over him and informed him that if he was so blasé about wasting perfectly good food, he could go without lunch.

 Harry vaguely registered the voice, but it wasn't until he felt a hand on his sweaty back that he shot upright in shock.
-He moved so quickly, his senses reeled even faster and he had to grab hold of the fence again, or fall over.
+He moved so quickly, his senses reeled even faster; he staggered and had to grab for the fence again, or fall over.

-Harry heard, 'Here, come and sit down,' and someone was guiding him off the hot concrete onto the cooler lawn and forcing him to sit and put his head down over his crossed legs.
+Harry vaguely heard, "Here, come and sit down," through the roaring in his ears and someone was guiding him off the hot concrete onto the slightly cooler lawn and into the meagre shade of a large lilac bush and forcing him to lie down.
 Harry floated in and out of a haze, trying desperately to hold onto some semblance of consciousness.
-He vaguely heard that same voice say something else; he couldn't understand what, and then, someone was kneeling behind him and had their hand on his burning forehead and was gently pulling his head back and pouring something cold into his mouth.
+He vaguely heard that same voice say something else; he couldn't understand what, and then, someone was kneeling behind him and lifting his swimming head up to rest upon what he thought might be a pair of bent legs.